nova-video-player/aos-AVP/faq/faq.md

 ## What type of subtitles are supported?

 SRT, SUB subtitles are supported.
 SSA support is rudimentary.
 PGS subs are not yet supported.

-## Which network shares are supported?

-Nova Video Player supports adding videos on network shares using SMB, SFTP, FTP and FTPS protocols.
-Note that:

-* Nova is only compatible with ftp(s) servers supporting "recent" 2007 MLST command ([RFC3659](https://tools.ietf.org/html/rfc3659)), e.g. with proftpd but NOT with vsftpd;
-* SMB1/2/3 are supported since v5.x version of Nova;
-* Nova has UPnP support but issues can be experienced with remote subtitles support (UPnP has no native support for srt files).
-Nova is reported not to be compatible with Serviio media server.

 ## Blue screen starting nova